Old Man Ebro: Nicki Minaj Cheated On Meek Mill With Hot 97 DJ, Remy Ma Claims

 There’s actually a long history between Nicki Minaj and Remy Ma, For The Win noted.
 Remy claimed that Nicki lifted one of her lines for a rap, and that the two were once close but had a falling out after Remy Ma was released from prison.
 There’s been simmering tension between the two for quite a while, the report added.

-As Billboard noted, Remy Ma’s diss track hit at just about everyone who has any any point been associated with Nicki Minaj.
+As Billboard noted, Remy Ma’s diss track hit at just about everyone who has any point been associated with Nicki Minaj.
 There were digs at her mentor, Lil Wayne, and even brought up Nicki’s strange beef with Miley Cyrus around the 2015 MTV Video Music Awards.

 “How you gone go at Miley?
 That’s Hannah Montana she always happy,” Remy Ma rapped.